Where Do I Start?

 Practitioners include medical doctors, nutritionists, occupational and sensory therapists, speech and language therapists, acupuncturists, homeopaths and other alternative therapists.

 We suggest parents start with finding a knowledgeable medical practitioner, with experience in treating the health problems of children on the autistic spectrum.
 Such practitioners will assess your child’s presenting symptoms and help investigate and rule out possible underlying causes.
 They give guidance and impart knowledge based on clinical experience, and generally help parents to treat their children safely and with greater efficacy.
 Many parents treating their children work with one or sometimes more practitioners.
-Please contact us for an up-to-date list of practitioners.

 Dear Thinking Autism,